Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *“Fear and frailty finally claim their due”*

 - You receive the *frightened* condition against the last creature that damage you.
-- You are overcome with shaking, and have:d20-disadv:**Disadvantage** on Dexterity saving throw.
+- You are overcome with shaking, and have:d20-disadv: **Disadvantage** on Dexterity Saving Throw.
 - You are vulnerable to Psychic damage.
 - You gain +10ft. of walking speed.